-4.1 Parallelizing Command-Line Bioinformatics Tools With the Pipe Transformer
+6.1 Parallelizing Command-Line Bioinformatics Tools With the Pipe Transformer

-To use single-node tools on massive data sets, Glow includes a utility called the Pipe Transformer to process Spark DataFrames with command-line tools.
+Some single-node tools take a long time to run.
+To accelerate them, Glow includes a utility called the Pipe Transformer to process Spark DataFrames with command-line tools.